imrankhan15/java-microservices/README.md

 https://youtu.be/ClTcLGG6D64

-** the project idea is learned using www.amigoscode.com
+** the project idea is learned using www.amigoscode.com .
+Special thanks to University of Bamberg, where I have learnt the basics of these technologies.